 The data were numerically scored and quantified.
 These quantitative scores were entered into a computer for analysis using SPSS version 22.0.
 Descriptive and inferential statistical tests were performed.
 Descriptive statistics were used to express categorical data as frequencies and percentages.
 The categorical data were analyzed using Chi squared test.
 The sample was also categorized into four quartiles based on measuring of perceived stress by PSS.
 The first quartile (Q1) represented the students with the lowest perceived stress scores and the last quartile (Q4) represented the students with the highest perceived stress scores.
-Spearman's rank-order correlations were used to describe the magnitude and direction of the relations between all categorical variables of interest in the student parameters and academic stress.
-Probability values $\leq 0.05$ were considered statistically significant.
+Spearman's rank-order correlations were used to describe the magnitude and direction of the relations between all categorical variables of interest in the study.
+Regression models were also used to explore the association between student parameters and academic stress.
+Probability values ≤ 0.05 were considered statistically significant.